Macon-Bibb County Animal Control loading a pit bull suspected of killing Tracey Payne.

-UPDATE 08/21/10: Authorities report that the same pit bulls that mauled Tracey Payne to death attacked a man walking past the house the night before.
+UPDATE 08/21/10: Authorities report the same pit bulls that killed Tracey Payne attacked a man walking past the house the night before.
 Kerry Whisby, 31, said he was cutting through the alley to go to the nearby Flash Foods convenience store at about 11:30 pm when one of the dogs ran up to him and started biting his arm.
 "The dog tore me up and kept biting even as I was trying to run away," he said.
 "Eventually, I was able to climb on the roof of someone’s car and ride away."

 Macon, GA - In a developing story, an autopsy conducted Friday confirmed that a woman died of blunt force trauma and lacerations by a pack of pit bulls.
 She had been dead for about six to eight hours prior to being discovered.
-The victim, Tracey Brazzell Payne, 46, was discovered Thursday in the backyard of a vacant south Macon home with severe lacerations that appeared to be inflicted by dogs.
+Tracey Brazzell Payne, 46, was discovered Thursday in the backyard of a vacant south Macon home with severe lacerations that appeared to be inflicted by dogs.
 Bibb County Coroner Leon Jones said a pack of pit bulls was found in the same yard.

 07/25/10: 2010 Fatality: Pit Bulls Kill Man, Injure Four Others in Memphis